American Best Book Award Finalist

 * * *

 I fell in love with the characters.
 All of them felt like they could have their own back stories.
 The imagery and descriptions painted a picture for the reader throughout.
 I was transported back in time and enjoyed every minute of it!
 The bakery scenes and moments with the Goldbergs are wonderful.
 The ending was SO jam packed and was surprised by the heaviness of it all.
-Daily Bread is a great read.
+The Heart of Bakers and Artistsis a great read.
 I am excited to see the next steps for the characters I have grown to love.

 Instructional Coach Grades 6-8, Harlem, New York